Discharge rights: Joined aged under 18

 If you’ve already been in the army for six months, then the VERY LATEST you can hand in your notice is the day before your 18th birthday.
 Not a day later.
 There are no exceptions.

-If you want to avoid that, you don’t have to use the form – you can just download this letter, fill in the details, sign it, and hand it in at your CO’s office (or your parents can do that for you as long as you sign it).
+If you want to avoid using the form, you can just download this letter, fill in the details, sign it, and hand it in at your CO’s office (or your parents can do that for you as long as you sign it).
+That’s it.

 Is the army blocking your right to leave?